 Coaching gives reps the opportunity to try out sales tactics in a no-fail zone, and this exercise can be extremely motivating.

 I mean this in two ways.
 First, tap leaders in the company to donate their time and resources that you can then dangle as a prize.
 Second, extend leadership privileges to high-achieving reps.

 Here are three ideas as to how you can use leadership for sales motivation:

 - Your boss will do your calls.
 Try a sales contest where the prize or a mid-way bonus is … you!
-You will work for the leading rep for a few hours doing whatever they direct you to -- calls, demos, presentations, etc. Not only does this motivate your team, it also shows you aren't afraid to roll up your sleeves and get in the trenches.
-Plus, it’s fun.
+You will work for the leading rep for a few hours doing whatever they direct you to -- calls, demos, presentations, etc. Not only does this motivate your team, but it also shows you aren't afraid to roll up your sleeves and get in the trenches.
+Plus, it's fun.